-The Department will not accept returns filed for AGI tax purposes using the separate accounting method.
-Form IT-20, Schedule E must be used unless the Department has granted written permission.
+DOR will not accept returns filed for AGI tax purposes using the separate accounting method.
+Form IT-20, Schedule E must be used unless DOR has granted written permission.
 The term everywhere does not include sales of a foreign corporation in a place outside the United States.
 Refer to 45 IAC 3.1-1-153 for tax treatment of unitary corporate partners.